 - Reserves have the same restrictions as limits on circulation (see Number 3 above).
 Reserves will be held for a period of three days only.

-- Damaged Materials: Library patrons are liable for any damage to library materials while checked out to them.
+- Lost/Damaged Materials: Library patrons are liable for any damage to library materials while checked out to them.
 The Library will not charge for normal wear of library materials. a.
-If materials are damaged so as to be judged by the Library as being unsuitable for the collection, the patron must pay the cost of the item and a $5 processing fee and the fines accrued.
+If materials are damaged so as to be judged by the Library as being unsuitable for the collection, the patron must pay the cost of the item.
 The item may then become the property of the individual. b.
 If the item can be repaired or is still usable, a reduced fee may be charged at the Library Supervisor's discretion.